spiritphyz/AWS-Serverless-Guides/guides/Creating-a-CloudFront-Distribution.md

   * Make the apex domain `example.com` redirect to the fully qualified domain `www.example.com`
   * Redirect the insecure protocol `http://example.com` to the secure `https://www.example.com`

+---

 ## Creating a Distribution
-1. Log into the AWS Management Console and search for [ CloudFront ](https://console.aws.amazon.com/cloudfront/home?#)
+1. Log into the AWS Management Console and search for [CloudFront](https://console.aws.amazon.com/cloudfront/home?#)
 2. "Create Distribution" button > Web delivery method > "Get Started" button
 3. Origin Domain Name: DO NOT choose your S3 bucket from the dropdown list
     * Put in the **Static Website Hosting** endpoint.